nivzx/h2o-technical-assignment/README.md

-# H2O.ai Technical Assesment
+# 🌊 H2O.ai Technical Assessment 🧠

-## Introduction
+## Introduction 🚀

-This is an app built using H2O wave, with H2O's DeepLearning models.
-It is an app for predicting if patients are vulerable for future heart diseases based on their current medical data
+Welcome to this exciting app powered by H2O Wave, utilizing H2O's Deep Learning models!
+This app aims to predict the vulnerability of patients to future heart diseases based on their current medical data.

-I uses [this dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) with more than 1000 datapoints for training and validation of the model.
-I used [Google Colab](https://colab.research.google.com/drive/14E5uij9zbBW1TdRGGLkAAl-yFF0EeejJ?usp=sharing) for training the model, using H2O's deep learning tools.
+It uses [this dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) containing over 1000 data points for training and validation of the predictive model.
+The model was trained using H2O's deep learning tools in [Google Colab](https://colab.research.google.com/drive/14E5uij9zbBW1TdRGGLkAAl-yFF0EeejJ?usp=sharing).

-You can watch a small go through of the application in [this video](https://youtu.be/JtG0GZEk6_k)
+📺 Check out a quick walkthrough of the application in [this video](https://youtu.be/JtG0GZEk6_k)!

-## Running the app
+## Running the App 🏃‍♂️

-Make sure you have activated a Python virtual environment with `h2o-wave` installed.
+Ensure you have activated a Python virtual environment with `h2o-wave` installed.

-If you haven't created a python env yet, simply run the following command (assuming Python 3.7 is installed properly).
+If you haven't set up a Python environment yet, simply run the following command (assuming Python 3.7 is installed properly):

 For MacOS / Linux: